Madagascar Group Safari | Classic tour

 DAY 3: ANDASIBE (PERINET)

-After breakfast, you start with a guided visit at Analamazaotra National Park.
-It is better to leave the hotel early (about 7:30AM) to meet easily the Indri-Indri and the Diademed Sifaka in their forest home.
-The visit takes about 3 hours.
-Within a mile of the park you can hear the peculiar call of the indri very early in the morning until noon and again in the late afternoon.
-Indris (called Babakoto in Malagasy) are the largest living lemurs at all reaching up to 1 meter.
+(called Babakoto in Malagasy) They are the largest living lemurs at all reaching up to 1 meter.
 Andasibe is the best place to observe the Indris given that there are a couple of families habituated to humans.
 It lives in small groups and cannot survive in captivity.
 There are several legends trying to explain its origins since it is considered a sacred animal in the whole Madagascar.
 Apart from the Indri, another 13 lemur species inhabit these forests, such as woody lemur, grey bamboo lemur, diademed sifaka, brown lemur, red mouse-lemur, red-bellied lemur, black and white ruffed lemur and even aye-aye.

 Around 6:30PM, you end this day with a guided night visits which will take 1 hour and half, and then drive back to the hotel.